Benefits & Incentives for State Employees

 Flexible work schedules and telecommuting options are available in many positions.

-Employees may invest income in a tax-deferred retirement investment program; visit www.mi.gov/ors for more information on State of Michigan employee retirement plans.
+Employees may invest in a tax-deferred retirement investment program; visit www.mi.gov/ors for more information on state retirement plans.
 The state also offers two optional deferred compensation plans, the 457 and 401(k).
-Employees decide the amount to be deducted from their paychecks.